cb-agr/agriPlot/README.md

 - EW-NS – column numbers increase from East to West and row numbers increase from North to South
 <img src="https://github.com/cb-agr/agriPlot/blob/main/Images/ew_sn_agriplot.svg" alt="EW-SN" width=500px height=500px>

 plantingAngle: The angle you planted at.
 Values greater than 0 rotate your field in a counterclockwise direction and values less than 0 rotate your field in a clockwise direction.
 If you planted "perfectly" vertical or horizontal then your plantingAngle is 0.
-I recommend using calcPlantingAngle.R to find your planting angle if you don't know it.
+I recommend using calcPlantingAngle to find your planting angle if you don't know it.

 **Examples**